Last night in my house I witnessed a prolonged discussion between two people of different

 Today I encountered a problem in a Dynamics CRM 2013 environment, the resolution for which reminded me that sometimes a good old fashioned browser cache empty isn't such a lame idea.
+(TL;DR Empty your browser cache if you get this error)

 We have a system where we generate a file, save it as an attachment to a Note against a particular entity.
 The Note is owned by the user who initiated this action.
 In our case, every time the user clicked on the file they would see the following error: